SuadeLabs/fire/documentation/properties/type.md

 A [**forward rate agreement**][fra] is an interest rate forward contract in which the rate to be paid or received on a specific obligation for a set period of time, beginning at some time in the future, is determined at contract initiation.

 [fra]: https://www.bis.org/statistics/glossary.htm?&selection=315&scope=Statistics&c=a&base=term

+### variance_swap
+A variance swap is an instrument which allows investors to trade future realized (or historical) volatility against current implied volatility.

 # leg_type
 The **leg_type** is used to describe the payoff type of a derivative leg, which may be part of an instrument refered to in the derivative_type attibute (eg. vanilla_swap).
 The atribute is an enum with the following members: